Equality, diversity and inclusion

 The University has also developed a web page of resources for students who are being bullied or harassed.

-If you or someone you know has experienced bullying, discrimination, abuse, assault or harassment of any sort, you can report such incidents anonymously using the University’s Report and Support tool, which is aligned to institutional policies.
-You can also choose to use this tool to report using your contact details so a member of staff can get in touch with you to help provide support.
+The Report and Support tool is available to report any concerns you have related to wellbeing, bullying, discrimination, abuse, assault or harassment of any sort.
+You can report anonymously or using your contact details.
+If you provide your contact details, a member of staff will be able to contact you to help provide support.
 This tool can be used by students, members of staff, members of the public or visitors to the University.
-Find out more about how Report and Support works.

 Wellbeing